THE WATER GATE EXPERIENCE

 1 Therefore, since we have this ministry, as we have received mercy, we do not lose heart.

 2 But we have renounced the hidden things of shame, not walking in craftiness nor handling the word of God deceitfully, but by manifestation of the truth commending ourselves to every man’s conscience in the sight of God.

 This should also be the resolution and testimony of every minister of God’s Word today!

 If we want to have “the Water Gate experience” in our churches or services today, we must change the way we handle God’s Word.

-If we handle God’s Word deceitfully, we shall not see its convicting or transformative power at work in the lives of the people who are hearing or listening to our sermons or teachings.
+If we handle God’s Word deceitfully, we shall not see its convicting or transformative power at work in the lives of the people who hear or listen to our preaching or teaching.

 God’s Word will certainly be active, powerful, effective, fruitful or productive in your mouth when you do it before you teach it to others and when you practice it before you preach it to others.